Skip to main content

 If you deal with ants when they first come inside, a few simple steps can take care of the problem.

-2. Spray lines of ants with soapy water and wipe up with a sponge, and clean up any food or spills.
+• Spray lines of ants with soapy water and wipe up with a sponge.
+It's important to erase the scent trails they leave behind.

 Join our mailing list